BenmezOthmane/Modern-Defense-Pipeline-Lab/docs/implementation-plan.md

 ---

-## 📡 Phase 3: SIEM Deployment
+## 📡 Phase 3: SIEM Deployment (Wazuh Server)

+### 🖥️ Environment
+- Ubuntu Server (VM) will be used as the SIEM host
+- Wazuh will be installed on this server as the central monitoring platform

+---

 ### Tasks:

+- Install Ubuntu Server (VM)
+- Update system packages
-- Install Wazuh Server
+- Install Wazuh Server on Ubuntu
 - Configure Wazuh Manager
+- Install and configure Wazuh Dashboard (Kibana/OpenSearch interface)
+- Open required ports (for agent communication)
-- Connect agents to SIEM
+- Connect Windows and Linux agents to the SIEM
-- Verify log ingestion
+- Verify log ingestion from all endpoints

 ---